Cohomology ring of the flag variety vs Chow cohomology ring of the Gelfand-Zetlin toric variety: Abstract

 \section{Abstract}

 We compare the cohomology ring of the flag variety $\FL_n$ and the Chow cohomology ring of the Gelfand-Zetlin toric variety $X_\GZ$.
-We show that $H^*(\FL_n, \Q)$ is the Gorenstein quotient of the subalgebra $L$ of $A^*(X_\GZ, \Q)$ generated by degree $1$ elements.
-We compute these algebras for $n=3$ to see that, in general, the subalgebra $L$ does not have Poincar\'e duality.
+We show that $H^*(\FL_n, \Q)$ is the Poincar\'e duality quotient of the subalgebra of $A^*(X_\GZ, \Q)$ generated by degree $1$ elements.
+We compute these algebras for $n=3$ and see that, in general, this subalgebra does not have Poincar\'e duality.